Cuba–United States relations: 19th century

 In August 1851, 40 Americans who took part in Narciso López's filibustering Lopez Expedition in Cuba, including the Attorney General's nephew William L. Crittenden, were executed by Spanish authorities in Havana.
 News of the executions caused a furor in the South, spawning riots in which the Spanish consulate in New Orleans was burned to the ground.
 In 1854, a secret proposal known as the Ostend Manifesto was devised by U.S. diplomats, interested in adding a slave state to the Union.
 The Manifesto proposed buying Cuba from Spain for $130 million.
 If Spain were to reject the offer, the Manifesto implied that, in the name of Manifest Destiny, war would be necessary.
 When the plans became public, because of one author's vocal enthusiasm for the plan, the manifesto caused a scandal, and was rejected, in part because of objections from anti-slavery campaigners.

-The Cuban rebellion 1868–1878 against Spanish rule, called by historians the Ten Years' War, gained wide sympathy in the United States.
+The Cuban rebellion of 1868 to 1878 against Spanish rule, called by historians the Ten Years' War, gained wide sympathy in the United States.
 Juntas based in New York raised money and smuggled men and munitions to Cuba while energetically spreading propaganda in American newspapers.
 The Grant administration turned a blind eye to this violation of American neutrality.
-In 1869, President Ulysses Grant was urged by popular opinion to support rebels in Cuba with military assistance and to give them U.S. diplomatic recognition.
+In 1869, President Ulysses S. Grant was urged by popular opinion to support rebels in Cuba with military assistance and to give them U.S. diplomatic recognition.
 Secretary of State Hamilton Fish wanted stability and favored the Spanish government and did not publicly challenge the popular anti-Spanish American viewpoint.
 Grant and Fish gave lip service to Cuban independence, called for an end to slavery in Cuba, and quietly opposed American military intervention.
 Fish worked diligently against popular pressure, and was able to keep Grant from officially recognizing Cuban independence because it would have endangered negotiations with Britain over the Alabama Claims.
 Daniel Sickles, the American Minister to Madrid, made no headway.
 Grant and Fish successfully resisted popular pressures.
 Grant's message to Congress urged strict neutrality and no official recognition of the Cuban revolt.